stichmc/portfolio/README.md

 ## Usage

 This portfolio is meant to provide an overview of my skills and projects.
 If you're considering me for a position or collaboration, please refer to my resume for detailed information on my professional background.

+If you would like to run this website in a dev environment locally with vite follow these steps: <br>
+1. Install Node.js with at least version 20
+2. Navigate to the root directory and run: `npm i`
+3. Once all the node_modules are installed, run: `npm run dev`

 ## Feedback

 I welcome any feedback you may have regarding the site's design, content, or functionality.
 Your input is valuable and helps me improve.